PyRaghaw/PyRaghaw/README.md

 ---

-## 💭 Philosophy
+## 🎬 Fun Facts

-> *"From classroom to codebase: Building the future of learning."*
+> *"From classroom to codebase"* — that's the vibe

-> *"Great code is simple, elegant, and serves a purpose beyond itself."*
+> Code is poetry, bugs are feature requests
+> Coffee ☕ → Ideas 💡 → Shipping 🚀

 ---

 <div align="center">

-### ⭐ If my work inspires you, consider starring my repositories!
+### ⭐ If something here interests you, drop a star!

-Made with ❤️ by Raghaw Shukla
+**Built with passion, Python, and probably too much caffeine.**

 </div>